pavelgar/Mini-PL_interpreter/README.md

 Parser throws `ParseError` if the next token is not what it's expecting or if a statement boundary is missing/unexpected.
 Thrown `ParseError` contains a helpful message and the token which produced the error.

-`ParseError`s stop the execution of the program.
+It catches the `ParseError` and tries to sync the program back to the next statement and continue parsing.

 ### In semantic analyzer and interpreter